shaik-rehna/Real-Time-Anomaly-Detection-in-Surveillance-Videos-SOC-2025/Week 1/README.md

 2. [Convolutional Neural Networks](./CNN)

 > This folder contains the resources for Convolutional Neural Networks.
-At the end there are tutorials to understand how these are implemented in code
+There are tutorials at the end to understand how these are implemented in code